vguetler/vguetler.github.io/page-1.md

 show_sidebar: true
 ---

-This is a demo page showing the sidebar.
+ this is my page showing articles.

-To show the sidebar set show_sidebar to true in the page's frontmatter.

 ```yml
 title: Page With Sidebar